Eko199/Yens-Algorithm-over-Network/README.md

-# Yen's Algorithm over Network
+# Yen's Algorithm over TCP

 This project implements a multi-threaded server capable of processing large graphs to find the $K$ shortest loopless paths between two nodes.
 It features a custom thread pool architecture, low-level socket programming, and hardware-aware optimizations for modern multi-core CPUs.